How to Manage Your Vendor Master

 To Find Out More

-If you would like to learn more about how to manage your vendor master, contact apexanalytix at +1 800-284-4522.
+If you would like to know more about best practices-based software that can reduce your risk of duplicate payments, contact apexanalytix at +1 800-284-4522.

 About the Author

 Danny Thompson is Senior VP of Market and Product Strategy at apexanalytix and is responsible for defining, communicating and leading our company’s software product strategy and roadmap.
 He works closely with our customers to ensure that each solution helps them meet their business objectives.
 Danny has a proven track record in the procure-to-pay arena, with a strong background in ERP implementation, process automation and financial shared services.
 He previously was VP of product management at Tungsten Network, a global business-to-business e-invoicing firm.
 He also is a former global process driver for invoice-to-pay at Pfizer.
 Danny earned his BA degree from Harding University.